zvjaceslavs/intshare/Network_Devices/D-Link/template_d-link_dgs-3120-xx/5.0/README.md

 ## Description

-D-link do something realy wierd with swTemperatureTable.
-So it's values not discovered but set manualy as items
+## Description D-link do something realy wierd with swTemperatureTable.
+So it's values not discovered but set manualy as items ## Overview Based on MIB from vendor.
+Checked on local single and stacked DGS/DWS-3120-xx devices.
+Main system Items, Ttiggers and Graphs.
+LLD Network interfaces.
+LLD Memory, Temperature and Fan values (though D-link does something weird with fan and temperature OIDs, probably depends on firmware, so this prototypes was added semi-manualy).

 ## Overview